FOSSforlife/writings/open source.md

 Of course, maintaining a successful open source project is hard, and it's often thankless volunteer work.
 Trying to create a business plan around it is even more difficult, because nothing stops another team from essentially "stealing" your product.
 However, a business plan is often necessary in order to incentivize the design and engineering labor that goes into a polished product.

 This is why, while I use open source software whenever possible, it's often a choice between idealism and polish.
-Much of what I use is proprietary (closed source) because in our current systsem, profit-driven teams are often better at producing quality work.
+Much of what I use is proprietary (closed source) because in our current systsem, profit-driven teams are often better at producing consistent quality work.
+That said, there are a lot of great open source projects out there that I do use, funded either through donations or through clever business models where the code isn't necessarily the product (e.g. enterprise support plans, advanced online features).

 ## Some of my favorite open source projects